spunnanithi/cartropolis/README.md

 #### Service Appointments List

 The Service Appointment List page features a table that will list out all of the appointments that are currently not finished or canceled.
-The user is able to see if each respective appointment is a VIP on the far-left side of the table. **_A yellow star indicates the customer is a VIP while a red 'X' indicates the customer is not a VIP._** Also, the user is able to click on the 'Finish' or 'Cancel' buttons to remove the appointment from the listing.
+The user is able to see if each respective customer/appointment/automobile is a VIP on the far-left side of the table. **_A yellow star indicates the customer is a VIP while a red 'X' indicates the customer is not a VIP._** Also, the user is able to click on the 'Finish' or 'Cancel' buttons to remove the appointment from the listing.
+The appointment will still be available in the database for the Appointment model but it will no longer get shown in the table.

 > Please refer to "AutomobileVO (Value Object)" in the Models section below for more VIP information.